Nothofagus: Ecology

+Beech forests in southern Chile are tinged orange in this image acquired by the OLI (Operational Land Imager) on Landsat 9 on April 12, 2026.

 Nothofagus species are used as food plants by the larvae of hepialid moths of the genus Aenetus, including A. eximia and A. virescens.
 Zelopsis nothofagi is a leaf hopper, endemic to New Zealand, which is found on Nothofagus.

 Cyttaria is genus of ascomycete fungi found on or associated with Nothofagus in Australia and South America.
 Misodendrum are specialist parasitic plants found on various species of Nothofagus in South America.
 Additionally, the beetle, Brachysternus prasinus, has been known to live in Nothofagus in Chile and in parts of Argentina.
 The geographic range of B. prasinus is highly dependent on the availability and distribution of Nothofagus on which B. prasinus is believed to feed.
 B. prasinus have been observed in the Nothofagus forests near the cities of Coquimbo and Llanquihue in Chile as well as the areas of Neuquén and Chubut in Western Argentina.

 The species of subgenus Brassospora are evergreen, and distributed in the tropics of New Guinea, New Britain, and New Caledonia.
-In New Guinea and New Britain Nothofagus is characteristic of lower montane rain forests between 1000 and 2500 meters elevation, occurring infrequently at elevations as low as 600 meters, and in upper montane forests between 2500 and 3150 meters elevation.
+In New Guinea and New Britain Nothofagus is characteristic of lower montane rain forests between 1000 and 2500 m elevation, occurring infrequently at elevations as low as 600 m, and in upper montane forests between 2500 and 3150 m elevation.
 Nothofagus is most commonly found above the Castanopsis-Lithocarpus zone in the lower montane forests, and below the conifer-dominated upper montane forests.
 Nothofagus grows in mixed stands with trees of other species or in pure stands, particularly on ridge crests and upper slopes.
 The Central Range has the greatest diversity of species, with fewer species distributed among the mountains of western and northern New Guinea, New Britain, and Goodenough and Normanby islands.

-The New Caledonian species are endemic to the main island (Grand Terre), most commonly on soils derived from ultramafic rocks between 150 and 1350 meters elevation.
+The New Caledonian species are endemic to the main island (Grand Terre), most commonly on soils derived from ultramafic rocks between 150 and 1350 m elevation.
 They occur in isolated stands, forming a low or stunted and irregular and fairly open canopy.
-The conifers Agathis and Araucaria are sometimes present as emergents, rising 10 to 20 meters above the Nothofagus canopy.
+The conifers Agathis and Araucaria are sometimes present as emergents, rising 10 to 20 m above the Nothofagus canopy.

 Beech mast

 Every four to six years or so, Nothofagus produces a heavier crop of seeds and is known as the beech mast.
 In New Zealand, the beech mast causes an increase in the population of introduced mammals such as mice, rats, and stoats.
 When the rodent population collapses, the stoats begin to prey on native bird species, many of which are threatened with extinction.

-This phenomenon is covered in more detail in the article on stoats in New Zealand.
+Southernmost tree on earth

+The southernmost tree in the world is reportedly an N. betuloides, living in a stand on the windswept island of Isla Hornos, at the southern edge of the Tierra del Fuego archipelago.
+It is believed to be 41.